Do You Really Need UGC-NET for a Ph.D in 2025? Let’s Break It Down

 3. Biannual Examination

-UGC-NET was conducted biannually as per the National Testing Agency (NTA) in November and December each year and assigned subjects when it was accepted as an examination.
+UGC-NET was conducted biannually as per the National Testing Agency (NTA) in November and December each year and assigned subjects when it was accepted as a compulsory examination.

-Over the past few years, the University Grants Commission (UGC) has made significant moves to overhaul the higher education process in line with the National Education Policy (NEP) 2020.
-In particular, there has been a focus on simplifying and standardizing the PhD admission process across universities in India.
-Here is where we stand in 2023 - 2025:
+Over the past few years, the University Grants Commission (UGC) has made significant moves to make the higher education process in line with the National Education Policy (NEP) 2020.
+In particular, there has been a focus on simplifying the Ph.D admission process across universities in India.
+Here's what has changed through 2022-2025:

-In November 2022, UGC published the Minimum Standards and Procedures for Award of Ph.D.
-Degrees Regulations, 2022, undoubtedly signified a break from historic admissions procedures.
-UGC Regulations 2022 introduced:
+In November 2022, UGC released the Minimum Standards and Procedures for Award of Ph.D.
+Degrees Regulations, 2022.
+These new rules marked a clear change from earlier admission processes.
+The UGC 2022 Regulations introduced:

-• Greater accountability on the quality of research outputs, faculty supervision, and thesis evaluation.
+• Greater responsibility on the quality of research outputs, faculty supervision, and thesis evaluation.

 • The goal of standardisation is at the entry level for all higher education providers, whether central, state, deemed, or private.